Understanding the Two Types of DEA Search Warrants

 1. Criminal Search Warrants in DEA Investigations

-- execute the warrant during the daytime, unless there is “good cause” for nighttime execution; and
+- execute the warrant during the daytime, unless there is “good cause” for nighttime execution;

 - return the warrant to a designated judge.

-With respect to electronically-stored information (including billing records and patient files), Rule 41 states:
+In regard to electronically-stored information (including billing records and patient files), Rule 41 states:

 “A warrant . . . may authorize the seizure of electronic storage media or the seizure or copying of electronically stored information.
 Unless otherwise specified, the warrant authorizes a later review of the media or information consistent with the warrant.
 The time for executing the warrant in Rule 41 refers to the seizure or on-site copying of the media or information, and not to any later off-site copying or review.”

 Importantly, any evidence obtained as a result of the DEA’s search may be deemed inadmissible in court if a criminal search warrant is issued without probable cause or if the DEA executes the warrant in a manner inconsistent with the directions provided by the judge.
 This includes records and files seized during the search as well as electronic records accessed off-site and evidence subsequently obtained in reliance on the results of the unlawful search.
 Subsequently, when defending against criminal charges relating to a DEA search and seizure, it is imperative to carefully analyze the warrant and all related proceedings in order to determine whether their may be grounds to argue for inadmissibility.